Code-Institute-Submissions/first-project-portfolio/README.md

 I've went for a collapsed navbar regardless of the screen, cause i have the feeling it would've fit the best for my site.

+### Deployment

+This site is hosted using GitHub pages, deployed directly from the master branch.
+The deployed site will update automatically upon new commits to the master branch.
+In order for the site to deploy correctly on GitHub pages, the landing page must be named `index.html`.
+Keep in mind that index.html file will be rendered as the home page of published website, if index.html is not found, README.md will be published.

 ### Credits